-Emilie Hauser, Vice Chair
+Emilie Hauser, Chair

-Emilie Hauser joined the CAC through her volunteer work on the Kingston climate smart communities and green jobs task force.
-She is interested in energy conservation, open space and water quality, especially as it relates to the protection of the Hudson River.
+Emilie Hauser chairs the CAC.
+She joined the CAC in 2013, through her volunteer work on the Kingston Climate Smart Communities and Green Jobs Task Force.
+She has worked in the environmental field for over 30 years.
+She is interested in energy conservation, open space and water quality protection, especially as it relates to the protection of the Hudson River.
 She has lived in Kingston since the early 1980s.
-She serves on the Kingston Library climate smart committee, the Hudson River environmental society, and the solid waste committee of the league of women voters – mid-Hudson region.
-She is the estuary training program coordinator for the NYS DEC Hudson River National Estuarine Research Reserve, employed by NEIWPCC.
-Her professional and volunteer activities intersect in helping communities plan for climate change.
-Passionate about the environment, the Hudson River, and Kingston, she enjoys iceboating, kayaking and bicycling.
+She serves on the Ulster County Environmental Management Council, Hudson River Environmental Society, and the League of Women Voters – Mid-Hudson Region.
+She retired from the position of the Estuary Training Program Coordinator for the NYS DEC Hudson River National Estuarine Research Reserve at the end of 2020.
+Her professional and volunteer activities intersected in helping communities plan for climate change.
+Passionate about the environment, the Hudson River, and Kingston, she enjoys iceboating, ice hockey, kayaking and bicycling.

-Kevin McEvoy, SEcretary
+Kevin McEvoy, Secretary

 Kevin became a Kingston resident in 2001 at which time he and his wife Barbara purchased and oversaw the renovation of one of Kingston's pre-Revolutionary old stone houses and an adjacent barn which he later placed on the National Historic Register.
 He has lived in NYC, New Paltz, Rosendale and elsewhere previously and has been actively involved in historic preservation, urban planning, environmental matters and working with non-profits.
 Kevin has served as a current board member and Vice Chair & Treasurer of Kingston Land Trust 2009-2012 working on programming, policy, and open space matters, as a volunteer for Friends of Historic Kingston, as a researcher for the Kingston African American History Committee, as a member of the Kingston Tidal Waterfront Flooding Task Force and is presently a Kingston Heritage Area Commissioner and on the Kingston Urban Agriculture Committee.
 Kevin directs a family business in NYC where he was a co-founder of a community garden.
 When not otherwise engaged he can be found hiking , biking, traveling, studying art, architecture and history of different periods and cultures and attending live music performances.